alastairlundy/PlatformKit/SECURITY.md

 | 4.4 | Yes, until PlatformKit 4.5 | Yes, until PlatformKit 4.5 |

 ### Currently Supported Versions
-Versions that currently supported with Bug Fixes and/or Security Fixes.
+Versions that are currently supported with Bug Fixes and/or Security Fixes.

 | Version series | Launch Version | Latest version | Supported with Bug Fixes | Supported with Security Fixes |
 |--| --|--|--|--|